reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working2.png)

-Now it is time to fast forward our master branch, Remeber that fast forward is simply a unique instance of git rebase when there are no commits to be replayed (and the target branch has new commits while the history of the target branch has not been changed and all the commits on the target branch have the current one as their predecessor.)
+Now it is time to fast forward our main branch, Remeber that fast forward is simply a unique instance of git rebase when there are no commits to be replayed (and the target branch has new commits while the history of the target branch has not been changed and all the commits on the target branch have the current one as their predecessor.)
 We will use the following commands to do this,

 ```
-git checkout master
+git checkout main

-git merge client
+git merge feature1
 ```
-In simple words, fast forwarding master to the client branch means that previously the HEAD pointer for master branch was at 'C6' but after the the above command it fast forwards the master branch's HEAD pointer to the client branch.
+In simple words, fast forwarding main to the feature1 branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the client branch.

 ![Git Rebase Done](/assets/img/posts/git-rebase-merge/git-rebase-working3.png)

 Let's understand the concept of Interactive Rebasing, Interactive rebasing helps us to clean up the commits before they are moved on to another branch.
 It is done to make the project history simpler and easier to read, also helping to avoid any future conflicts among the commits.
 Suppose we have several commits, and somehow we want to modify them during the rebase, we can do this by passing an ‘-i’, or ‘interactive’ to the original ‘git rebase’ command.
 ```
-git rebase -i origin/master
+git rebase -i origin/main
 ```

 In this way, we have successfully invoked interactive rebase on all the commits we have pushed so far.